Trending Styles To Wear Every Day

 Starting with your left-hand braid, wrap it up and over the top of your head.
 Pin it into place, then start on the other braid.
 Wrap it just behind the first one, pinning the whole style until it’s stable.
 For a festival-inspired take on the style, pull out face-framing strands along your hairline.
 Don’t be afraid to clip in extensions or weave a colorful ribbon through your hair.

-You’ve tried box braids and braided pigtails, but have you given the inverted pigtail bun a shot?
+You’ve tried box braids and braided pigtails, but have you given the fishtail braided pigtails a shot?
 Start with a very straight part from your hairline to neck, dividing your mane into two sections.
 Tie off one, and begin braiding the other.

 Following our headband braid tutorial, you’ll want to add small strands to the braid as you go.
-Cross under (never over), tightening the braid as much as possible.
+Cross over (never under), tightening the braid as much as possible.
 When you reach your neck, tie off the plait and start on the other side.

-When both braids are finally complete, bring your ends together and twist them to form a ballerina bun shape.
-Pin the bun where appropriate, and pancake the braids as much as you’d like.
+When both braids are finally complete, tie them off and pancake the braids as much as you’d like.

 If you’ve gotten this far, you’re a fishtail braiding genius.
-For our final style, we’re taking it a little simpler with a ponytail that just barely qualifies as a braid.
+For our final style, we’re taking it a little simpler with a braid that just barely qualifies as a ponytail

 I like this article